 P.S.
-This page contains affiliate links.
+This page contains affiliate links, often denoted with an asterisk (*).
 This means The Confetti Bar may receive a commission for purchases made through these links.
 (Because, bills. 😆) As an Amazon Associate, The Confetti Bar earns from qualifying purchases.
 Have further questions regarding sponsored posts and affiliate marketing in general on this site?
 Check out more info here.

 In today’s day and age, “health” and “wellness” are buzz words that are used so often, their definitions/meanings are unclear, maybe fuzzy at best.
 While good intentions are (usually) present, marketers often latch onto these kinds of ideas and start to twist the narrative to a point where we think we’re not healthy or well if we don’t do yoga, drink smoothies, or wear a size 0.
 So, with all of the noise out there surrounding the topic, how do we define health and wellness?